PDE-Constrained Optimization Models and Pseudospectral Methods for Multiscale Particle Dynamics: Background

 In terms of numerical implementations, Strang splitting schemes~\cite{ChengC.Z1976Tiot,gilbertstrang1} are commonly used, in particular for control strategies which employ external agents~\cite{burger2016controlling,burger2019instantaneous,Pinnau_2017}, in which the numerical results are used to verify convergence in the mean-field limit.
 In \cite{albi2016selective}, different selective control strategies were considered, and an iterative numerical method was chosen, where the interaction term is approximated stochastically.
 Other approaches involve combining a Chang--Cooper scheme for the forward equation, finite differences for the adjoint equation, and Monte-Carlo integration~\cite{ACFK} to solve the PDEs.
 The optimization step was performed with a sweeping algorithm, with updates through the gradient equation, which is similar to the gradient descent method in \cite{Burger1}.
 Other related numerical work applies to porous media Fokker--Planck equations~\cite{carrillo2018no1}, as well as the determination of steady state solutions~\cite{albi2014kinetic,Albi_2014no1}.

-As described in Section~\ref{sec:Method}, we will use an optimization scheme that is inspired by existing sweeping algorithms~\cite{ACFK,Burger1}, but with a novel coupling to pseudospectral methods used to discretize both the space and time domains.
+As described in Section~\ref{sec:Method}, one of our recommended approaches is an optimization scheme that is inspired by existing sweeping algorithms~\cite{ACFK,Burger1}, but with a novel coupling to pseudospectral methods used to discretize the space and time domains.
 This composition of methods offers an efficient and accurate solver for a wide class of problems.
 To our knowledge, it is the first time that pseudospectral methods have been applied to non-local optimal control problems of this form.